-Dubai is known for glitz, glamor and over-the-top achievements like the world's tallest tower, and this year it plans to break another record by creating the largest fireworks show ever.
+In Dubai, a Persian Gulf city known for glitz, glamour and over-the-top achievements like the world's tallest skyscraper, officials sought to break another record by creating the largest fireworks show.

 "Many here are welcoming the new year after losing their mothers, fathers, siblings and children so you can imagine how it feels," said village chief Maria Rosario Bactol of Anibong community in Tacloban, the city worst hit by Typhoon Haiyan.
 "I tell them to face the reality, to move on and stand up, but I know it will never be easy."

-In New York City, outgoing Mayor Michael Bloomberg, who hobnobbed with celebrities during past Times Square celebrations, is sitting out this year's festivities to spend time with family and friends.
-Mayor-elect Bill de Blasio will be sworn into office at 12:01 a.m.
+Back in New York, outgoing Mayor Michael Bloomberg, who hobnobbed with celebrities during past Times Square celebrations, was sitting out this year's festivities to spend time with family and friends.
+Mayor-elect Bill de Blasio was to be sworn in at 12:01 a.m.
 Wednesday at his Brooklyn home.

-Sotomayor, a New York City native, will lead the final 60-second countdown and push the ceremonial button to signal the descent of the Times Square New Year's Eve ball in front of an estimated 1 million celebrants.
+Supreme Court Justice Sonia Sotomayor, a New York native, was to lead the final 60-second countdown and push the ceremonial button to drop the ball.